 Getting to Minoh Park From Osaka

 It is easily reached by on the Hankyu-Kyoto Line.
 Take the Express Takarazuka line from Umeda Station 4 stops to Ishibashi handai-mae Station.
-Transfer at this station to the Hankyu-Mino Line, ride 3 stops to Mino-o Station.
+Transfer here to the Hankyu-Mino Line, ride 3 stops to Mino-o Station.

 What To Do In Minoh Park